documentnode/documentnode.io/release-notes/relnotes-1.1.118.md

 ![screen-run-rich-text-as-webpage](screen-run-rich-text-as-webpage.png)

-We optimised the generation of web pages from the rich text documents.
+We optimized the generation of web pages from the rich text documents.
 Just concentrate on your content, and get a website immediately and automatically.

 ## Improved print preview dialogue